cloudnativelabs/kube-router/README.md

 ```
 and run kube-proxy with the configuration you have.

+### Kube-router with cluster installers

+Please see the [steps](https://github.com/cloudnativelabs/kube-router/tree/master/contrib/bootkube) to deploy Kubernetes cluster with Kube-router using bootkube

 ## Theory of Operation

 Kube-router can be run as a agent or a pod (through daemonset) on each node and leverages standard Linux technologies **iptables, ipvs/lvs, ipset, iproute2**